onemoonsci/nmrfxprocessordocs/pages/01.processor/12.build/02.plugins/docs.md

     src/main/resources/META-INF/services/org.nmrfx.plugin.api.NMRFxPlugin

-whose contents specify the full name of an Plugin classes that should be loaded:
+whose contents specify the full name of any Plugin classes that should be loaded (one class per line):

     org.nmrfx.example.plugin.NMRFxPluginMenuExamplePlugin

 the specified Plugin classes must implementthe NMRFxPlugin interface:

     public class NMRFxPluginMenuExamplePlugin implements NMRFxPlugin {

+Implementing that interface requires that the class overrides the getSupportedEntryPoints and registerOnEntryPoint methods.

 Each Plugin class can support one or more Entry Points.
 These are the locations where the plugin will appear in the GUI.